Project Pluto: Development

 The contract to manufacture the fuel elements was awarded to the Coors Porcelain Company.
 The process of making horseradish involved mixing sinterable BeO powder with oralloy uranyl nitrate, yttrium nitrate and zirconium nitrate to form a slurry which was coprecipitated by adding ammonium nitrate.
 Because the process involved oralloy, criticality safety required a long, narrow geometry for the mix tanks.
 The mixture was filtered, dried and calcined at 1000 F. It was then blended with a binding mixture containing polyvinyl alcohol, methyl cellulose and water and extruded through a die at 8000 to 10,000 psi to form the tubes.
-The tubes were dried, the binder was burned out by heating them to 1500 F, and they were fired in hydrogen at 1700 C to densify them.
+The tubes were dried, the binder was burned out by heating to 1500 F, and they were fired in hydrogen at 1700 C to densify them.
 The maximum permissible effect on reactivity due to impurities in the tubes was 2 to 3 percent.
 In practice it was only 0.5 percent.